Cranberry-Juice/BroncoSpacetTestbed/readme.md

 Click ok.
 This file contains the necessary 3d information to create the animations.

-**Note** : to reduce lag check `Sample time` is set to `0.1` under `Block Properties` You may close out of the window.
+**Note** : to reduce lag check `Sample time` is set to `0.1` under `Block Properties`

+You may now close out of the window.

 Double-clicking on the `VR Sink` block will bring up the simulation environment.
 The block parameter option is under the `Simulation` tab.